ashleysommer/sanic-cors/README.rst

 `CSRF <http://en.wikipedia.org/wiki/Cross-site_request_forgery>`__
 protection before doing so!

+**Notice:**
+Please upgrade to Sanic-CORS v1.0.0 if you need compatibility with Sanic v21.3+ (and don't forget to replace SPF with SPTK)

+**Older Notice:**
-**Notice:** Please upgrade to Sanic-CORS v0.10.0 if you need compatibility with Sanic v19.12+.
+Please upgrade to Sanic-CORS v0.10.0 if you need compatibility with Sanic v19.12+.
 See `here <https://github.com/huge-success/sanic/issues/1749#issuecomment-571881532>`_ for more details.

 Installation
 ------------